Sleep apnea : a serious problem

 Sleep apnea is caused by a relaxing of the throat muscles during sleep, which obstructs airways and reduces the intake of oxygen.
 These involuntary pauses in breathing will make a person wake up several times during the night and will increase their heart rate.

 How can you tell if you suffer from sleep apnea?
 Here are some symptoms of this condition:

-- Loud snoring and pauses in breathing while sleeping (which are often noticed by the spouse)
+- Loud snoring and pauses during breathing while sleeping (which are often noticed by the spouse).

-- A person will frequently wake up during the night, which hinders the length and quality of their sleep
+- Waking up during the night, which can hinder the length and quality of your sleep.

 If sleep apnea remains untreated, it can have serious, even fatal consequences:

-- Dangers due to lack of sleep: fatigue and drowsiness during the day increases the risk of accidents, especially while driving.
+- Dangers due to lack of sleep : fatigue and drowsiness during the day increase the risk of accidents, especially while driving.